 Laura Cabrera is a creative force of nature.

-She sings Top 40 hits and covers with a band, she paints abstracts and sells them at art fairs, she teaches Zumba to adults and runs afterschool classes in music and dance for children - all while studying for her Bachelor of Liberal Arts
+She sings Top 40 hits and covers with a band, she paints abstracts and sells them at art fairs, she teaches Zumba to adults and runs afterschool classes in music and dance for children - all while studying for her Bachelor of Liberal Arts degree in philosophy and psychology.

 "I want to inspire people, create and have my passions make me a living," she says.
 "I make art and sell it, I make music and sell it and I teach dance and sell it."